 We were afraid to touch the mountain, because we knew our own unworthiness.
 By paying for us with the blood of Jesus we became worthy and have been invited in once again.

 I get so caught up.
 I’ve talked about my struggle to not lose hope as I stand in the middle of this refugee crisis.
-Today the Lord brings me this word and says:
+Today, I feel the LORD saying:

 “Have faith.
 You’ve asked for something I want to give you.
 You love these people, because I loved them first and shared my heart with you.
 Do not despair, even if things look bleak.
 I promised Abraham and Sarah a biologically impossible thing.
 I promise.
 Have faith.
 Throw away your worry, throw away your fear.
 Do not become entangled, cast your cares on me.
-I endured everything so you wouldn’t grow weary and lose heart.
 When all else fails, I will remain.
 Have faith.”

 What is He saying to you?